BuildingMouse/mesh-to-housing/README.md

 ### Geometric baselines

-Standard geometric methods such as **uniform sampling, farthest-point sampling, and mesh simplification** will provide reference baselines.
+Standard methods such as **uniform sampling, farthest-point sampling, and mesh simplification** will provide reference baselines for geometry-only reduction.

-These establish how well the model can be represented using geometry alone.

 ### Feature-aware sampling